datalad-handbook/book/docs/intro/filenaming.rst

 And in addition, its also not possible to end a file name with a period (``.``) or a space on Windows.

 Especially Unix users can thus inadvertently create files that a Windows system couldn't handle.
-But in the case of files with illegal names being committed into Git repositories, the consequences are actually more sever than just a single file that can't be used or copied.
+But in the case of files with illegal names being committed into Git repositories, the consequences are actually more severe than just a single file that can't be used or copied.
 A dataset with a file with invalid characters likely fails to be cloned, because a checkout of that file will fail.
 If a file with an invalid character exists on the non-default :term:`branch`, then that branch likely can't be checked out.
 So while having invalid characters in your files is 1) a considerably convoluted way of keeping a Git repository private from that one co-worker who uses Windows, it is mostly 2) a `major interoperability hassle <https://dwheeler.com/essays/fixing-unix-linux-filenames.html>`_, even more so in the context of version control.